How I Finally Let Go Of My Ex – The Last Step

 How To Finally Let Go Of Your Ex

 I knew how powerful affirmations are.
-I used them heavily in the acceptance-phase, so I was certain that they would help me also with this problem.
+I used them heavily in the “Acceptance” phase, so I was confident that they would help me also with this problem.

-Affirmations are the best way to change false beliefs, (break-up recovery essentially boils down to one thing – changing a set of powerful beliefs).
+Affirmations are the best way to change false beliefs, (break-up recovery essentially boils down to one thing – changing a set of dominant beliefs).

 So I came up with this one: